On this page

 Te Aorerekura, the National Strategy and Action Plans to Eliminate Family Violence and Sexual Violence will help give effect to Te Tiriti o Waitangi by:

 Māori are over-represented in experiencing family violence and sexual violence.
-To honour Te Tiriti, the Joint Venture is focused on unlocking the solutions held within Te Ao Māori, especially around building capability, learning to hear victims’ voices and sharing power.
+To honour Te Tiriti, the Centre is focused on unlocking the solutions held within Te Ao Māori, especially around building capability, learning to hear victims’ voices and sharing power.

 Last modified: